PACKED-vzw/resolver/INSTALL.md

 The HTTP server will act as a proxy for the [Gunicorn HTTP WSGI server](http://gunicorn.org/).
 More information about HTTP proxies and WSGI can be found in the [Gunicorn documentation](http://gunicorn-docs.readthedocs.org/en/latest/deploy.html).

+On Apache2 [mod_proxy](https://httpd.apache.org/docs/2.2/mod/mod_proxy.html) can be used.
+Similary, Nginx has [http_proxy](http://nginx.org/en/docs/http/ngx_http_proxy_module.html).

-The next commands assume that the target domain (`resolver.be`) only serves the Resolver application.
+The next commands assume that the target domain (i.e. `resolver.be`) only serves the Resolver application.
 When the application is hosted on the same domain as an existing application, for instance a PHP CMS installation (Drupal, WordPress,...), special configuration is needed in order to route the correct requests to the application.
 Specifically, all requests to `/resolver`, `/static`, and `/collection` should be forwarded to the application, making sure no parts of the request URI are truncated.

-If you are still logged in as the newly created `resolver` user, log out and switch back to an user account with administrative privileges before proceeding.
+If you are still logged in as the `resolver` user, log out and switch back to an user account with administrative privileges before proceeding.

 ### NGinX